dad2cl3/RPiDeviceInfo/README.md

 4. The pi user has created a virtual environment titled "venv" at the path /var/pyapps/device/venv
     1. cd /var/pyapps/device
     2. virtualenv venv
+5. The pi user has activated the virtual environment created in step 4.
+    1. cd /var/pyapps/device
+    2. source venv/bin/activate
-5. The pi user has installed the necessary dependencies utilizing pip
+6. The pi user has installed the necessary dependencies utilizing pip
     1. pip3 install -r requirements.txt --upgrade
-6. The pi user has made the Korn shell script executable after cloning
+7. The pi user has made the Korn shell script executable after cloning
     1. chmod +x device-info-install.sh

 Once those steps are complete, it's as simple as executing the Korn shell script: